maistora/Smiley/README.md

 * Use Hibernate JPA's implementation - this includes some relations between the tables in the DB.
 * Implement simple logic to display the data from the database.

-Here are some steps you must go through when starting with this:
+Here are the begining steps I went through:
 1. In Eclipse create "Java Project".
 (I will not use the Eclipse's facets because I want everithing to be build from scratch)
 2. Create 2 source folders: "src" and "test".
 3. Make your packages (ex. com.simple.example).